HackFosterCareLA/SalesForce/README.md

 [![hackfostercarefpportalgroup.jpg](https://s25.postimg.org/8jr7fxwv3/hackfostercarefpportalgroup.jpg)](https://postimg.org/image/jw3sxq5jv/)

-Once the prospective parents have all the information they need and questions answered, there is clear explanantion of the process provided and the site navigates the parents through the process.
+Once the prospective parents have all the information they need and questions answered, there is clear explanation of the process provided and the site navigates the parents through the process.
 Iteration is required to keep the process from being daunting, but the experience is made easier as applicants can track their progress and communications are automated via email or SMS.